Grapefruit

 I've always been puzzled by bands that seemingly change their musical identities and direction for no apparent reason.
 Grapefruit's a perfect example of such an outfit.

-Prior to the release of their second album the band underwent a couple of personnel changes including the departure of rhythm guitarist Pete Swettenham (replaced by Bobby Ware who also handled most of the lead vocals) and the addition of keyboardist Mick Fowler.
-Produced by Terry Melcher who had made a name for himself producing The Byrds and an impressive array of sunshine pop acts, 1969's "Deep Water" sounded absolutely nothing like their cheery, pop-psych tinged debut.
-Bassist George Alexander was again responsible for the bulk of the ten songs with newcomer Ware contributed three selections.
-All three of his contributions happened to be among the LP's standout performances.
+Prior to the release of their second album the band underwent a couple of personnel changes including the departure of rhythm guitarist Pete Swettenham (replaced by Bobby Ware who also handled most of the lead vocals) along with the addition of keyboardist Mick Fowler.
+Continuing their partnership with Terry Melcher who had made a name for himself producing The Byrds and an impressive array of sunshine pop acts, 1969's "Deep Water" sounded absolutely nothing like their cheery, pop-psych tinged debut.
+Guitarist George Alexander was again responsible for the bulk of the ten songs with newcomer Ware contributed three selections.
+All three of Ware's contributions happened to be among the LP's standout performances.
 For whatever reason, this time out the band seemed determined to showcase their skills as a serious and 'happening' band.
 The result was a scattershot stab at a wide array of popular genres including blue eyed soul ('Deep Water'), boogie-rock 'Thunder & Lightening', country ('The Right Direction'), and hard rock ('Lady Godiva').
 While these guys were certainly talented, they simply shed any semblance of a band identity which was a major disservice.
 Needless to say, critics dumped all over this one.
 Shame since the album's actually quite good.
-True, it isn't pop-psych, but had this been their debut release I suspect it would have gotten much more favorable reviews.
-Since you can still buy this one on the cheap, I'd suggest ignoring most of the reviews and taking a chance on it; especially if you've never heard their debut collection.
+True, it wasn't pop-psych, but had this been their debut release I suspect it would have gotten much more favorable reviews.

 Again, it's nothing like the debut, but if you recalibrate your expectations it wasn't a half bad sophomore effort.